nigelkelly/nigelkelly.github.io/email-subscription-with-pouchdb.md

 ---
-title: Very simple PouchDB tutorial
+title: PouchDB for Idiots Like Me
 layout: post
 ---

 [Home](http://nigelkelly.github.io)

 *4 Oct 2013*
-## Very simple PouchDB tutorial
+## PouchDB for Idiots Like Me

 ### The objective